Email completed application packets to email@example.com

 For purposes of determining monthly usage and generation amounts for any Member-generator, the Association will measure, in kilowatt-hours (kWh), the electricity delivered and consumed during a Member-generator’s billing period, in accordance with the Association’s normal metering practices.
 If:

-Any remaining Excess Energy Credits from the previous 12-months shall be forfeited to the Association and reflected on your September bill, at each year.
+For Net Metering services after July 30, 2020: Any remaining Excess Energy Credits from the previous 12 months shall be forfeited to the Association and reflected on your September bill each year.
 If a Member-generator decides to terminate its Net-metering service, any remaining Excess Energy Credits shall be forfeited to the Association.

 Unapproved Interconnection and Energization of Net-metering System